 More recently, other approaches have been tried in order to simplify the constructions of these groups further.
 This is not really necessary in the case of the Suzuki groups, which are small enough that any number of elementary approaches will work.
-There are constructions for example in the books of Huppert and Blackburn [9], Taylor [16], and Geck [7] as well as Lüneburg [11] and van Maldeghem [20].
-In the case of the 'small' Ree groups (those of type G_2), there is a recent paper by de Medts and Weiss [6] which fills in the details of the Tits construction.
+There are constructions for example in the books of Huppert and Blackburn [8], Taylor [13], and Geck [7] as well as Lüneburg [9] and van Maldeghem [16].
+In the case of the 'small' Ree groups (those of type G_2), there is a recent paper by de Medts and Weiss [6] which fills in the details of the Tits construction, which was never published in full.

 The large Ree groups (those of type F_4) are however very much harder to construct.
-Tits [18] published a construction in 1983, and there is another in the book of Tits and Weiss [19] from 2002.
-Nevertheless, when I came to write about these groups for my book [21], I did not find anything at a suitably elementary level anywhere in the literature, so I set about re-constructing the groups for myself.
-The result of this work [25] appeared in 2010, and gives arguably the first genuinely elementary proof of existence of the large Ree groups.
+Tits [14] published a construction in 1983, and there is another in the book of Tits and Weiss [15] from 2002.
+Nevertheless, when I came to write about these groups for my book [17], I did not find anything at a suitably elementary level anywhere in the literature, so I set about re-constructing the groups for myself.
+The result of this work [21] appeared in 2010, and gives arguably the first genuinely elementary proof of existence of the large Ree groups.
 Remarkably, most of the geometrical part of this work had already been done, in a rather different way, by Coolsaet [3, 4, 5], although I was not aware of it at the time, and he was not trying to re-construct the groups, but rather to understand the generalized octagon.

-In the course of this work, I explored a number of different approaches to the Suzuki groups [22] and small Ree groups [23, 24] as well.
+In the course of this work, I explored a number of different approaches to the Suzuki groups [18] and small Ree groups [19, 20] as well.
 By considering all three cases in parallel, I am now able to make significant further simplifications.
-In particular, the definitions of the bullet product (which I now rename the star product), the Weyl group and the root groups are better motivated and no longer appear so arbitrary, and most of the substantial calculation which was suppressed in [25] is now unnecessary.
-Moreover, I no longer rely on constructions of octonions or the exceptional Jordan algebra, but instead use directly the algebraic structure of the root lattices as rings of integral complex numbers or quaternions.
+In particular, the definitions of the bullet product (which I now rename the star product), the Weyl group and the root groups are better motivated and no longer appear so arbitrary, and most of the substantial calculation which was suppressed in my earlier paper is now unnecessary.
+Moreover, the algebraic structure of the root lattices as rings of integral complex numbers or quaternions also plays a role.

-In this paper we develop this new theory of the Suzuki and Ree groups, proving everything from first principles.
+In this paper I present this new theory of the Suzuki and Ree groups, proving everything from first principles.
 The groups are defined as automorphism groups of a new kind of algebraic structure, with three different products defined on it.
-This structure is defined in Section 3, using the rings of Gaussian, Eisenstein, and Hurwitz integers described in Section 2 as motivation.
-In Sections 4 and 6 we construct some automorphisms, which in the Lie theory are known as the Weyl group, the maximal split torus, and the root groups, but whose definitions come entirely from the algebraic structure defined in Section 3.
-The construction of the root groups utilizes the stabilizer theorem proved in Section 5.
-In Section 7 we construct the Tits geometries and count the points.
-Finally in Section 8 we derive the group orders, prove simplicity, and describe the exceptional behaviour of the first group in each series.
-We conclude the paper with some remarks on maximal subgroups, and on extending the constructions to infinite fields.
+This structure is defined in Section 2, using the rings of Gaussian, Eisenstein, and Hurwitz integers as motivation.
+In Section 3 I construct some automorphisms, which in the Lie theory are known as the Weyl group, the maximal split torus, and the root groups, but whose definitions come entirely from the algebraic structure defined in Section 2.
+In Section 4 I construct the Tits geometries and derive the group orders.
+Finally in Section 5 I describe much of the subgroup structure, and prove simplicity.
+I also describe the exceptional behaviour of the first group in each series.